goldstack/goldstack/workspaces/templates/packages/template-metadata/src/deploySets/staticWebsite.template.README.md

   </a>
 </p>

-Boilerplate for a Next.js + Bootstrap project with support for [TypeScript](https://www.typescriptlang.org/) using [Yarn](https://yarnpkg.com/) ready for deployment to AWS using low-cost, highly scaleable serverless infrastructure.
+Develop a static website using HTML and CSS.
+Test the website locally.
+Deploy to AWS using [CloudFront](https://aws.amazon.com/s3/) and [S3](https://aws.amazon.com/cloudfront/).

 This boilerplate has been automatically generated using the template: